supranim/enimsql/README.md

 let updateStatus = await User.updateAll(("updated_at", now())).exec()
 ```

 ## Collection Results

-Once executed will return a Collection `Table` containing `User` objects representation of each row.
+Enimsql returns results wrapped in a Collection `Table` that contains `Model` objects representation of each row.

 ```nim
 if users.hasResults():